idiap/bob/doc/TutorialsArrays.rst

  Multi-dimensional Arrays
 **************************

-The fundamental data structure of |project| consists in multi-dimensional arrays.
-In signal-processing and machine learning, arrays are indeed a suitable representation for many different types of digital signals such as images, audio data, extracted features, etc. Python_ is the working environment selected for this library.
-Furtherore, we have decided to rely on existing NumPy_ multi-dimensional arrays (:py:class:`numpy.ndarray`).
+The fundamental data structure of |project| is a multi-dimensional array.
+In signal-processing and machine learning, arrays are a suitable representation for many different types of digital signals such as images, audio data and extracted features.
+Python_ is the working environment selected for this library and so when using Python_ we have relied on the existing NumPy_ multi-dimensional arrays (:py:class:`numpy.ndarray`).
+This provides with greater flexibility within the Python environment.

 At the C++ level, the `Blitz++`_ library is used to handle arrays.
-Although we initially binds `Blitz++`_ Arrays into Python, we quickly realized that it might be more clever to use existing NumPy_ ndarrays from Python, as they can directly be processed by numerous existing Python libraries such as NumPy_ and SciPy_.
+Although we initially bound `Blitz++`_ Arrays in Python, we quickly realized that it might be more clever to use the existing NumPy_ ndarrays from Python, as they can directly be processed by numerous existing Python libraries such as NumPy_ and SciPy_.